kwkeefer/auto-kepubify/README.md

 Replace `SYNC_DIRECTORY` with a directory that the kepub files will be copied to.
 Files in this directory will be synced to Dropbox and then deleted.

 `REMOTE_DIRECTORY` is the directory that files will be copied to in the rclone remote (eg Dropbox).
+This should be `"Apps/Rakuten Kobo"` for Dropbox and `"Rakuten Kobo"` for Google Drive.

 ## rclone setup